Football Times podcast: Premier League Week 23 preview and FPL tips

-Soccer Instances podcast previews Week 23 of Premier League motion on TV
+Soccer Occasions podcast previews Week 23 of Premier League motion on TV

-The Premier League has taken on a really completely different form since Christmas with a number of strugglers on the rise and elite aspect stalling of their quest for glory.
+The Premier League has taken on a really totally different form since Christmas with a number of strugglers on the rise and elite facet stalling of their quest for glory.

-Soccer Instances returns to preview the upcoming high flight video games on TV with Chelsea, Liverpool and red-hot Watford all in motion.
+Soccer Occasions returns to preview the upcoming high flight video games on TV with Chelsea, Liverpool and red-hot Watford all in motion.

 - LISTEN AND SUBSCRIBE TO FOOTBALL TIMES: Apple / Spotify / Acast

-Recent episodes shall be launched each Wednesday to convey you the newest information and views forward of every Premier League recreation on the field.
+Contemporary episodes can be launched each Wednesday to deliver you the newest information and views forward of every Premier League sport on the field.

 HEARALPUBLICIST sport editor Michael Potts is joined by BBC Match of the Day journal digital editor Matt Ketchell in Week 22.

-Michael and Ketch additionally supply their newest Fantasy Premier League ideas forward of Gameweek 23.
+Michael and Ketch additionally provide their newest Fantasy Premier League suggestions forward of Gameweek 23.

 - Try the brand new Match of the Day Journal web site for the newest information and options

-You may hearken to the model new Soccer Instances podcast on YouTube or through a variety of platforms together with Apple / Spotify / Acast.
+You’ll be able to take heed to the model new Soccer Occasions podcast on YouTube or by way of a spread of platforms together with Apple / Spotify / Acast.

 Add Comment